artefactory/redis-team-THM/blog/content/11_last_day.md

 # Final thoughts

-The project went very quickly as we were busy with our normal jobs and it was challenging to find time to commit to the hackathon.
+The project went very quickly as we were busy with our normal jobs, and it was challenging to find time to commit to the hackathon.

 But overall, the project was very exciting and allowed us to discover how easy it was to use RediSearch and Saturn Cloud.
 Doing things in very limited time made us think about what to prioritize and compromise between the many ideas we had.